 Caroline Russell’s response to the Mayor’s proposals for a limited Ultra-Low Emission Zone for inner London calls for big changes to give clean air to all Londoners:

 We say the Mayor’s plans need to:

-Sian Berry has been investigating youth service cuts since last year and has updated her report to show the latest round of council cuts in more detail.
+Sian Berry has been investigating youth service cuts since being elected and has updated her initial figures in this report to show the latest round of council cuts in more detail.

-In total the new report shows that London council youth services have lost nearly 500 full-time staff and £36 million in funding cuts since 2011.
+In total this shows that London council youth services have lost nearly 500 full-time staff and £36 million in funding cuts since 2011.

 Sian is calling on the Mayor to help with an increase in support for youth centres and services by expanding his London Crime Prevention Fund.